Past Master and the Dillons

 “Then Paul went back to the town, climbed up the idol at midnight (it was five hundred feet high and sheer and slick as ice); he pried out the emerald eye and substituted the green kidney.
 It fit perfectly.
 ‘I knew it would,’ said Paul.”

-Brad Frank had a recent post on East of Laughter about a copy of Past Master he found at the Tulsa flea market:
+On the East of Laughter Facebook group, Brad Frank, a long-one Lafferty reader who knew the man, recently posted about finding a copy of Past Master at the Tulsa flea market:

 Thank you for the sample of the cover jacket of my book OKLA HANNALI.
 Why no, I don't agree that the result is quite unsatisfactory.
 Nothing ever is.
-I am not a ‘retired newspaperman’.
+I am not a ‘retired newspaperman.’
 But the picture on the cover is another matter.
 When somebody showed the picture to Hannali where he was pitching horseshoes with some friends in that green meadow just inside the Pearly Gates, he burst out with the loudest laughter I ever since . . .
 ‘That shriveled-up Cherokee with nothing to be mad about, is the funniest thing I have ever seen.’
-I am a Choctaw man as wide as I am high, I live happy, and I died happy, and I am happy in this fun place beyond all ‘there.’
+I am a Choctaw man as wide as I am high, I live happy, and I died happy, and I am happy in this fun place . . . .
 Then he laughed so loud that God himself had to intervene with a ‘Cool it, Hamali, you're making so much noise.’
 Yes, it is a funny thing.
-But it's a good laugh that bursts above the stars and I tell you confidentially that something even funnier will happen here tomorrow.
-What and when at 4:30.
+But it's a good laugh that bursts above the stars and I tell you confidentially that something even funnier will happen here tomorrow . . .
 And no, I will not let the picture be changed.
 That would spoil the joke.

-And it is a twofer.
-The cover consists of two separate pieces by the Dillons.
-In 2012, the original lower image—the one of More, caught at the moment when he seems to realize what is happening with the banning of the beyond—was sold at Heritage Auctions.
-That sale gives the us a chance to see the work in relatively high-quality resolution:
+Returning to the Past Master cover, it really features two pieces of art by the Dillons.
+In 2012, the original lower image—the one of More, caught at the moment when he seems to realize what is happening with the banning of the beyond on Astrobe—was sold at Heritage Auctions.
+That sale gives us a chance to see the work in relatively high-quality resolution:

 Had I been a Lafferty reader at the time, I would have been seriously tempted to buy it.

-As far as I know, there is no high-resolution image of the upper piece.
-The Mondrian-like spiral at the top of the Ace cover is not merely decorative, in the way much science-fiction cover art is, even when it is wonderful in its own way.
+As far as I know, there is no high-resolution image of the upper, geometric piece.
+The Mondrian-like spiral at the top of the Ace cover is not merely decorative, in the way much science-fiction cover art is.
 It reads instead as an image of the book’s central enemy: the Nothing, Ouden.

-Several of the Ace Science-Fiction Special covers done by the Dillons used the two-part layout, with abstraction on top and representation at the bottom (A Torent of Faces, Synthajoy, Picnic on Paradise, Why Call Them Back Again from Heaven?, and The Two-Timersers), but it is an especially effective choice for Past Master.
+Several of the Ace Science-Fiction Special covers done by the Dillons used the two-part layout, with abstraction on top and representation at the bottom, but it is an especially effective choice for Past Master.

 Early in the novel, when More and Ouden meet, Ouden explains that his Nothingness is not a simple absence but a vortex.
 He boasts that he is, in fact, the shape of the universe.